MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab04/L04_image012.png)

 1. Amber drills into our decomposition tree to identify where our high sources of emissions are.
-Select the + next to Total emissions, and select Scope
+Select the **+** next to **Total emissions**, and select **Scope**.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab04/L04_image013.png)

 1. Amber can see that Scope 2 has the largest volume of emissions.
-Select the + next to Scope 2, and select Emission source to identify which Scope 2 emission source is biggest contributor
+Select the **+** next to **Scope 2**, and select **Emission source** to identify which Scope 2 emission source is biggest contributor.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab04/L04_image014.png)

 1. It seems that Purchased electricity was the biggest contributor of emissions.
-Select the + next to Purchased electricity and select Country/region to identify which regions were contributing to the large Purchased electricity emissions.
+Select the **+** next to **Purchased electricity** and select **Country/region** to identify which regions were contributing to the large Purchased electricity emissions.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab04/L04_image015.png)

 1. The USA contributed the most to the Purchased Electricity emissions.
 The Country/Region selection is driven by the country region mapping table found in the Settings area.
-Select the + next to USA and select Organization to see which organizations contributed to this.
+Select the **+** next to **USA** and select **Organization** to see which organizations contributed to this.

     ![Graphical user interface, application Description automatically generated](./Images/Lab04/L04_image016.png)

 1. Wide World Importers was the largest contributor to Contoso Corp’s carbon emissions.
-Amber uses this information to create a goal for Wide World Importers to reduce their Purchased electricity emissions by 300 mtCO<sub>2</sub>E (In the next Lab)
+Amber uses this information to create a goal for Wide World Importers to reduce their Purchased electricity emissions by 300 mtCO<sub>2</sub>E (in the next Lab).

     ![A picture containing graphical user interface Description automatically generated](./Images/Lab04/L04_image017.png)